Employee Stock Option Valuation

 relative performance plans.

 |Relative TSR against a peer group|

 In an increasing number of Relative Total Shareholder Return (TSR) plans, vesting depends on the performance of the company relative to that of a peer group of companies.
-At the end of the vesting period ("test date") the percentile ranking of the company's TSR within the peer group determines the percentage of options or performance shares (performance rights) that will vest.
+At the end of the performance measurement period ("test date") the percentile ranking of the company's TSR within the peer group determines the percentage of options or performance shares (performance rights) that will vest.

 A valuation template is available to corporate users of the Finance Add-in for Excel to value this type of relative TSR plan.
-The template uses a combination of Monte Carlo Simulation and a trinomial lattice to model the performance of the company's stock and the individual stocks within the selected peer group (typically 15 to 30 industry peers) taking into account their individual volatilities and correlations.
+The template uses a combination of Monte Carlo simulation and a trinomial lattice to model the performance of the company's stock and the individual stocks within the selected peer group (typically 15 to 30 industry peers) taking into account their individual volatilities and correlations.
 The add-in includes tools to calculate these measures from historical data.

 The percentage of options that will vest at each percentile

 ranking point is calculated according to a user-defined vesting schedule.
 Vesting percentages which fall between defined

 percentile points are calculated based on a sliding scale (linear

 Another less common type of ESO has a strike (exercise price) that varies (up or down) with an industry or market index.

 With this type of Indexed ESO, employees are compensated only for out-performance relative to the index, and not for absolute stock performance, a large component of which may be due to the rising market tide.